 A broadcasting degree offers you the opportunity to pursue a multitude of interesting and fulfilling careers.
 Naturally, when you think of a broadcasting job your first thought is probably of a news reporter.
-While this is certainly true, a broadcasting degree allows you to do a wide assortment of broadcasting jobs both in front of and behind the camera.
+While this is certainly true, a radio and TV broadcasting degree allows you to do a wide assortment of broadcasting jobs both in front of and behind the camera.
 Below is a list and brief description of the broadcasting careers you can pursue.

-- Reporter: A reporter is a key part of any news broadcast, and as you well know, not every reporter has the same job.
+A reporter is a key part of any news broadcast, and as you well know, not every reporter has the same job.
 Some reporters cover breaking news, others sports and some entertainment.

-- Radio DJ: While much of broadcasting is focused on television, radio remains an important field for both news and entertainment.
+While much of broadcasting is focused on television, radio remains an important field for both news and entertainment.
 Radio DJs, much like reporters, have a great variety in what they do, ranging from hosting morning shows to reporting on hard news.

-- Promotion Director: A promotion director works to promote a radio or news station through a combination of marketing and community outreach, such as event sponsorships, charities, events and more.
+A promotion director works to promote a radio or news station through a combination of marketing and community outreach, such as event sponsorships, charities, events and more.

-- Writer: Scripts are a vital part of any news broadcast.
+Scripts are a vital part of any news broadcast.
 A good writer organizes the important topics of the day to assure that reporters and lead anchors can report the news in an organized and logical way.
 News can be quite complex and hard to follow, so a good writer is essential to focus the story on relevant information.

-- Video And Audio Editors: Editors are a necessary part of broadcast and radio.
+Editors are a necessary part of broadcast and radio.
 Much like writers need a good editor, broadcast television and radio require the same to create a cohesive and polished product.

-- Production Crew: No broadcast could go on the air without a production crew.
+No broadcast could go on the air without a production crew.
 Positions such as camera operators, audio, lighting and videography are an essential and highly technical part of any broadcast.

-A degree offers you a great deal of flexibility in your career choices.
+A broadcasting degree offers you a great deal of flexibility in your career choices.
 If you’re interested in a broadcasting job, a strong educational foundation is a must.
 Our Media Schools offer the type of education and job training needed to become successful in broadcasting.
 Contact us today to learn more about the opportunities we offer and how we can help you build your career.